ossteam8/K-news-keyword-summarizer/README.md

 Also our project may not support python version under python3.
 We wish you use python version over 3.**

 ### Before running our project
-**Django version 3.2.4 and mysql for viewing and saving data, BeautifulSoup4 and Goose3 for crawling and LDA in gensim and TextRank to extract keywords**
+Django version 3.2.4 and mysql for viewing and saving data, BeautifulSoup4 and Goose3 for crawling and LDA in gensim and TextRank to extract keywords

 ### We wish you to read our [requirements.txt](requirements.txt) for installing packages
+### Installing **Mecab**
-### In order to install **Mecab** please use the line below at your terminal
+Use the line below at your terminal
 ```
 $ bash <(curl -s https://raw.githubusercontent.com/konlpy/konlpy/master/scripts/mecab.sh)
 ```